Franklin Pierce University

 Franklin Pierce University is a private university in Rindge, New Hampshire, United States.
 It was founded as Franklin Pierce College in 1962, combining a liberal arts foundation with coursework for professional preparation.

 The school gained university status in 2007 and is accredited by the New England Association of Schools and Colleges (NEASC).
 It has an enrollment of 1,400 students and overlooks Pearly Pond, a few miles from Mount Monadnock.
 The campus covers approximately 1200 acre.
-Kim Mooney has been president of Franklin Pierce University since 2016.
+Peter Eden has been president of Franklin Pierce University since 2024.
 The school also operates the College of Graduate and Professional Studies with campuses in Manchester, New Hampshire and Lebanon, New Hampshire, and Goodyear, Arizona.
 The college at Rindge houses three institutes: the Marlin Fitzwater Center for Communication; the Monadnock Institute of Nature, Place, and Culture; and the New England Center for Civic Life.